 It is thought to occur in ~5% (range 0.3-10%) of patients treated with methotrexate 1-2.

 The typical clinical symptoms include progressive shortness of breath and cough, often associated with fever 6.
 Hypoxemia and tachypnea are always present and crackles are frequently audible.
 Symptoms typically manifest within months of starting therapy).
-There appear to be is no correlation between the development of drug toxicity and the duration of therapy or total cumulative dose) 1.
+There appears to be no correlation between the development of drug toxicity and the duration of therapy or total cumulative dose) 1.

 There can be several manifestations of methotrexate-related lung changes: